Third Force (France): History

 During the later decades of the Third Republic, the majority of French voters and deputies belonged to the spectrum of numerous small liberal and republican parties of the centre-left and centre-right.
-During election-time, this spectrum tended to split in half, its centre-left wing cooperating in electoral lists with the main socialist party, the French Section of the Workers' International (SFIO), and its centre-right wing with the main Catholic party, the Republican Federation (URD).
-Periodically, however, the parties of the broad centre attempted to form an alliance amongst themselves to lock out socialists and the religious right from power: the policy of creating a government of 'third force' through the tactic of 'republican concentration'.
+During election-time, this spectrum tended to split in half, its centre-left wing cooperating in electoral lists with the main social-democratic/socialist party, the French Section of the Workers' International (SFIO), and its centre-right wing with the main Catholic party, the Republican Federation (URD), itself a liberal/republican party.
+Periodically, however, the parties of the broad centre attempted to form an alliance amongst themselves to lock out socialists and the religious liberal right from power: the policy of creating a government of 'third force' through the tactic of 'republican concentration'.
 At that time, given the balance of political support and the divisions among the republicans, such a tactic was rarely successful.